bgpntx/eos-evm-bgpntx/docs/local_testnet_deployment_plan.md

   }
 ```

-- Change the IP and port of the write session to your Transaction Wrapper server endpoint.
+- Change the IP and port of the write session to your Transaction Wrapper (Miner) server endpoint.
 - Change the IP and port of the read session to your eos-evm-rpc server endpoint
 - Build the docker image for the proxy program: